Undesirable Biases in NLP: Addressing Challenges of Measurement: Conclusions

 \section{Conclusions}

-Algorithmic bias in NLP is an inherently complex phenomenon due to its sociotechnical and context-sensitive nature \shortcite{blodgett_language_2020,talat_you_2022}.
-As a result, researchers face many challenges in the development of measuring and mitigation tools.
+Bias in NLP is an complex phenomenon, due to its sociotechnical and context-sensitive nature \shortcite{blodgett_language_2020,talat_you_2022}.
+As a result, researchers face many challenges in the development of measurement and mitigation tools.
 In this paper, we addressed the question of how we can test the quality of bias measures, despite these complexities.
-In our view, part of the answer is to adopt useful psychometric vocabulary (and methodology) when discussing the topic of bias.
+In our view, part of the answer is to make use of vocabulary and methodology from psychometrics.
 Psychological measurements share some of the same challenges as NLP bias (e.g., unobservability of the construct, disagreements between researchers about what ought to be measured).
 Consequently, their ways of addressing these challenges (e.g., frameworks for assessing reliability and validity) might prove valuable to NLP, as well.

+Besides the direct benefits this knowledge transfer will have for the quality of bias measures in NLP, we see also another advantage of building on psychometrics.
+Its vocabulary will aid NLP researchers to be more transparent and explicit about their conceptualisations of bias and the assumptions they make with their bias measures.
+This will improve the communication between researchers by helping to contextualize findings (e.g., as pertaining to a particular operationalization versus a particular construct) and by specifying possible points of theoretical convergence and divergence.
+Note that the benefits of having this vocabulary apply, regardless of whether `gender bias' or any other human-defined type of bias should really be considered one unified thing, or the aggregate of many distinct phenomena.
+In fact, the distinction between constructs and measures, and between validity and reliability, will also be crucial in any debates about the appropriate level of granularity.